 1 Federal Work Study Specialist (1 FTE) who keeps track of all student employees.
-Duties include, interviews, placement, tracking student hours, tracking student and department budget, and making sure payroll and HR forms are completed.
+Duties include interviews, placement, tracking student hours, tracking student and department budget, and making sure payroll and HR forms are completed and entered into Banner.

-1 Student Support Services Specialist (1 FTE) - Financial Aid Outreach / Welcome Center Support.
+2 Student Support Services Specialist (1.5 FTE) - Financial Aid Outreach / Welcome Center Support.
+In March 2023 a second staff member was hired to help with Outreach activities.
 The Student Support Services Specialist (4S) provides financial aid related support to students, staff, community groups, and feeder high schools.
 Our outreach program continues to grow in scope of service to students.
 The 4S performs several FAFSA / Dream Act application workshops to parents and students at high school locations within the COS District.
 The 4S maintains positive working relationships with high school counselors and community partners.
 The Student Support Services Specialist also supports the Welcome Center.
 This person helps organize and present at the College's orientation event called Giant Days.
 The 4S with organizing and planning the STEPS event to help incoming freshmen apply to the College, see an academic counselor, and register for classes.
-The 4S works the Welcome Center floor helping students with financial aid questions regarding FAFSA, Dream Act, Bank Mobile, Appeals, etc.
+The 4S works in the Welcome Center helping students with financial aid questions regarding FAFSA, Dream Act, Bank Mobile, Appeals, etc.